 This may not be an exact number, depending on the change, but it's close enough to give a good estimate.

 Tax can be estimated in the same way.
-Go with 5 percent and 10 percent, and you can get a number close enough to help a customer decide if they want the item.
+Go with 5% and 10%, and you can get a number close enough to help a customer decide if they want the item.

 Again, the actual cost may be a little different, but your estimate is able to help the customer make a more informed decision about their purchase.

-If you know that the purchase is that $70 item at 25 percent off, and your register reads $27.32 as an amount due, you're going to know that something went haywire, and you can fix it before the customer leaves the store.
+Plus, making simple calculations in your head when you are checking out customers will help you to catch silly mistakes that can be avoided.
+For instance, if you know that the purchase is that $70 item at 25% off, and your register reads $27.32 as an amount due, you're going to know that something went haywire, and you can fix it before the customer leaves the store.

 Paying attention to the details is what makes a superior sales associate and that's what interviewers are looking for when they ask math questions during a job interview.
 They not only want to be sure you can do the math, but they also want to make sure that you can estimate pricing, if necessary.